bdaiinstitute/spot_ros2/examples/inverse_kinematics/README.md

 This approach ensures a robust and adaptive response to varying tool pose requests, enhancing the flexibility and efficiency of the robotic system in dynamic environments.

 The given Python script will:
-- undock Spot;
+- power on and stand up Spot;
-- move it forward approximatively 1m;
-- rotate it 90 degrees counter-clockwise;
 - search and test IK solutions for random tool poses;
-- dock Spot back to the given docking station.

 ## Running the Example

-1. Make sure the robot is docked, and there is approximately 2 meters free in front of the docking station.
+1. Make sure there is approximately 1 meter free around the robot in all directions.

 2. Make sure you've built and sourced your workspace as described in the [README.md](../../README.md) file, and start the Spot driver.